Under the Mistletoe (song)

 "Under the Mistletoe" is a duet by American singers Kelly Clarkson and Brett Eldredge.
 It was written by Clarkson and Aben Eubanks, who co-produced it with Jesse Shatkin.
 "Under the Mistletoe" was first issued by Atlantic Records on October 28, 2020.
 The song is also included on Clarkson's second Christmas album When Christmas Comes Around...
 (2021).

 Composition and reception

 "Under the Mistletoe" is a Christmas pop song written by Clarkson and Aben Eubanks, who produced the track with longtime collaborator Jesse Shatkin.
 Clarkson invited Eldredge to record the song with her, saying that she was "impressed by his classic sound on his Christmas record so it was a perfect match."
-Eldredge immediately accepted the invitation, he remarked, "I was blown away by the soul and joy that it brought into my life the moment I heard it."
+Eldredge immediately accepted the invitation, and remarked, "I was blown away by the soul and joy that it brought into my life the moment I heard it."